Comic depiction of gas surge

 Summary

-Gas surge can be reduced by minimising the volume of the gas hose (shorter, smaller ID and more rigid) and by using a flowmeter with a lower calibration pressure – say 20 or 25 psi.
+Gas surge can be reduced by minimising the volume of the gas hose (shorter, smaller inside diameter and reinforced to prevent expansion), by using a compensated flowmeter with a lower calibration pressure (reduce pressure to say 20 or 25 psi or use zero compensation), or by using a digital flowmeter to control flow in real time.

 GasIQ Optimator